 - REGULAR MEMBERSHIP: A one year membership is renewed annually beginning January 1st of any year and ending December 31st of the same year.

-a.
-The dues shall be $100 for the first year and $70 every year thereafter and are payable on the 1st. day of the calendar year.
+- The dues shall be $125 for the first year and $70 every year thereafter and are payable on the first day of the calendar year.

-e.
-Reinstated Memberships will be $70 dollars unless all items in section b. are needed.
-If so, then the rate will be $100.
+- Reinstated Memberships will be $70 dollars unless all items in point 2 are needed.
+If so, then the rate will be $125.

-a.
-The member will receive: Club Roster, Newsletters and 2 nametags.
+- The member will receive: Club roster and Newsletters.

-1. These by-laws may be amended by a majority vote of the Executive Bridge Officers.
+- These bylaws may be amended by a majority vote of the Executive Bridge Officers.